 Wineries & Tasting Rooms

-Most famous regions for winemaking are Kakheti, Kartli, Imereti, Racha-Lechkhumi and Kvemo Svaneti.
-Georgian wine has always been highly appreciated and in demand all over the CIS countries.
-At present, wine is produced by thousands of small farmers who mainly use traditional techniques of wine-making and by contemporary wineries.
+The most famous regions for winemaking are Kakheti, Kartli, Imerei, Racha-Lechkhumi and Kvemo Svaneti.
+Georgian wine has long appreciated demand from around the region and internationally.
+Currently, Georgian wine is produced by thousands of small farmers who mainly use traditional techniques, and also by contemporary wineries.

-The Khareba Winery is famous with its unique wine cellar in Kvareli (Kakheti region) which is carved in the rock of the Caucasus Mountain Range.
-The tunnel «Gvirabi» is used to age wine.
-The constant temperature of 12-14 degrees with approximately 70% humidity all year round creates ideal natural conditions for wine to age in oak barrels, as well as to store bottled wines for extended periods.
-The total length of the tunnel inside the rock is more than 7 km.
+The Khareba Winery is famous for its unique wine cellar in Kvareli (Kakheti Region), which is carved into the rock of the Caucasus Mountains.
+The Gvirabi tunnel is used to age wine, since the constant temperature of 12-14°C (53-57°F) and 70% humidity is perfect for aging wine in oak barrels and storing bottled wine for extended periods.
+The total length of the tunnel is more than 7 km (4.5 miles).

-This is a private small winery in Signaghi (Kakheti region) which produces an artisanal natural wine according to ancient Georgian traditions.
+This is a small private winery in Signaghi (Kakheti Region), which produces artisanal, natural wines according to Georgian traditions.

-Chateau Mukhrani claims to be the first real Georgian Royal Chateau which unites four key components: vineyards, winery, castle and history.
-Mukhranian wine production was established by Ivane Mukhranbatoni, a famous representative of the royal family, political and public figure of the 19th century.
+Chateau Mukhrani claims to be the first real Georgian royal chateau to unite four key elements: vineyards, winery, castle, and history.
+Mukhranian wine production was established by Ivane Mukhranbatoni, who was a famous representative of the royal family and a political figure in the 19th century.

 Sarajishvili Cognac Factory

-The oldest wine and brandy manufacturer was established in 1884 in Tbilisi.
-It is a pioneer of brandy production according to classic French cognac making technology.
-A unique spirit collection is stored in Sarajishvili spirit cellars, among which the oldest was distilled in 1893.
+This is the oldest wine and brandy manufacturer, established in Tbilisi in 1884.
+Sarajishvili are pioneers of making brandy according to classic French cognac-making technology.
+A unique collection of spirits is stored in the Sarajishvili cellars, the oldest of which was distilled in 1983.

-Bagrationi 1882 is one of the largest wineries located in Tbilisi.
-In addition to sparkling wine production, Bagrationi 1882 is involved in historic Georgian costumes and jewelry making.
-Bagrationi 1882 is a wonderful winery to experience, especially for those who enjoy sparkling wine and champagne as this is the main focus of the winery.
+Bagrationi is one of the largest wineries in Tbilisi.
+In addition to producing sparkling wine, Bagrationi also makes traditional Georgian clothing and jewelry.
+Bagrationi 1882 is a wonderful winery to visit, especially for those who love sparkling wine and champagne.

-Small and very cosy family run winery located on the road to Gori.
-Iago, the owner, keeps traditions of “Kvevri” (clay jar) methodology to make wine and chacha.
-The winery and tasting room is one of the must-visits during your trip to Georgia.
+This small and cozy family winery is located on the road to Gori.
+Iago, the owner, uses traditional kvevri jars to make wine and chacha, making this a must-try on your trip to Georgia.

 Zigfrid Wine Cellar

-This small family run wine cellar in the heart of Mtskheta is a great place not only to taste a perfect wine, but also to listen to some wonderful family stories and fairy tales.
+This small family-run cellar in the heart of Mtskheta is a great place not only to try some perfect wine, but also to listen to some wonderful family stories and tales.